molmod/Tutorial/README.md

    download page.
 If you already have a version of Python on your computer, untick the box stating “Register Anaconda as my default Python x.x”.

 3. Congratulations, you have installed Anaconda and, with it, Jupyter Notebook.
+Now download the notebooks from [this link](http://github.com/molmod/Tutorial/archive/master.zip), and unzip the notebooks to an arbitrary folder.

-To start the program, navigate to the folder containing the provided notebooks, open a terminal window, and simply type `jupyter notebook`.
-Alternatively, you can also open the program Anaconda Navigator, select jupyter notebook, and navigate to the folder to the location where the notebooks are stored.
+4. To start jupyter notebook, navigate to the folder in which you unzipped the notebooks, open a terminal window, and simply type `jupyter notebook`.
+Alternatively, you can also open the program Anaconda Navigator, select jupyter notebook, and navigate to the folder where the notebooks are stored.
 Click on the first notebook to get started.

-TODO
-====

-- Add link to download notebooks to point 3.
-Once this repository (or part of it) is public, github provides a download URL.